mhoban/rainbow_bridge/README.md

   * Demultiplexed
   * Undemultiplexed

-To test the pipeline, clone the repository from <https://github.com/mhoban/rainbow_bridge-test.git> and see the README file for more information.
+To test the pipeline, clone the repository from <https://github.com/mhoban/rainbow_bridge-test.git> and see the README there file for more information.

 # Basic usage